raulrotundo/docker/README.md

 3 - Edit `docker-compose.yml` to Map the new application path:

-By default LaraDock assumes the Laravel application is living in the parent directory of the laradock folder.

 Since the new Laravel application is in the `my-cool-app` folder, we need to replace `../:/var/www/laravel` with `../my-cool-app/:/var/www/laravel`, as follow:

 ```yaml